-GENEVA — A public–private global health partnership announced on Thursday it will invest $178 million to establish an emergency stockpile of 500,000 Ebola vaccine doses worldwide in an effort to prevent future outbreaks of the devastating disease.
+GENEVA (AN) — A public–private global health partnership announced on Thursday it will invest US$178 million to establish an emergency stockpile of 500,000 Ebola vaccine doses worldwide in an effort to prevent future outbreaks of the devastating disease.

 Gavi, the Vaccine Alliance, said the global emergency stockpile will be available to countries for outbreak response and prevention through its new Ebola vaccine program between now and 2025.
 Nations with low to modest incomes can receive vaccines free of charge, but wealthier ones must pay.

 The Geneva-based international organization also said it will support "targeted preventative vaccination outside of an outbreak in high-risk populations, such as health workers, in countries at risk" based on future recommendations from a World Health Organization, or WHO, expert panel.

 As a public-private partnership, Gavi works closely with WHO, UNICEF, World Bank and the Bill & Melinda Gates Foundation.
 It also works with donor and recipient governments, research agencies, other organizations and professional associations, and businesses, including vaccine manufacturers.

 “This is a historic milestone in humanity’s fight against this horrific disease.
 Just five years ago we faced an Ebola outbreak in West Africa with no vaccine and no way to treat the disease," said Ngozi Okonjo-Iweala, a development economist and former World Bank managing director who chairs Gavi's board and sits on Twitter's board.